fletcher/peg-multimarkdown/README.markdown

 Author:	Fletcher T. Penney
 Base Header Level:	2

+Note: This project has been deprecated in favor of [MultiMarkdown-6](https://github.com/fletcher/MultiMarkdown-6).

 # Introduction #

 [Markdown] is a simple markup language used to convert plain text into HTML.